industrial-edge/miscellaneous/tank application/README.md

 ## Engineering

-The TIA portal project consists of a CPU 1518 ODK and a corresponding HMI.
+The TIA Portal project consists of a CPU 1518 ODK and a corresponding HMI.

 The CPU contains the engineering program for the whole tank application.
 It also runs on every other S7-1500 PLC, e.g. CPU 1511.
 Alternatively the PLC can be simulated via PlcSim Advanced.